zac-heisey/murray-lampert/build.md

 Additionally, given the increased concern for the environment, Murray Lampert has adopted and developed [green home construction](san-diego-green-home-construction) practices that gave our customers healthy and sustainable homes.

+## Design-Build vs. Hiring an Architect

+Design-build brings the profession of architectural design together with construction.
+Murray Lampert's full-service [design-build approach](/infographic-visual-guide-to-the-design-build-process/) engages you with our staff architect in the development of your design.
+The advantage of design-build remodeling with Murray Lampert is our ability to develop a plan within your budget that transitions smoothly through the permit process to construction so your project is completed on time and on budget.

+Combining the design and construction functions will save you time, provide more value, and deliver a better finished product tailored to your needs.

+### A Few Reasons to Consider Design-Build with Murray Lampert

+1. You will be able to establishing a preliminary design and get an accurate range of price range for a very small investment.

+2. We will work with you to develop a design that meets your budgetary and functional needs.

+3. With architectural design and construction under one roof, we avoid field issue which can cause delays.
+We carefully measure your exiting home and create detailed building plans that are engineered up front.
+Should an unexpected field condition occur, our project manager and staff architect work together to resolve it promptly.

+4. Finishes and fixture choices identified up front so that costly change orders and delivery delays are avoided.

+5. Over 38 years of experience hiring the finest craftsmen, providing the highest quality materials and the best warranty in the business.

+### Our In-House Architectural Process

+**Step 1: Gain an Understanding of Your Needs & Goals**
+Our design-build the process begins with a meeting between you, our design specialist, and dedicated project manager.
+We'll learn about your lifestyle, space, and budget goals, all of which are used to help us put together the preliminary design for your remodeling project.

+**Step 2: Develop Preliminary Design Plans**
+Based on our initial in-home consultation walk-through together, we'll produce a few different architectural and interior design plans.

+**Step 3: Help You Visualize Your Dream Space**
+We'll share our preliminary designs and discuss the costs, timeline, and other details associated with each option.
+Together we'll review floor plans, elevations, 3D color renderings, and even virtual walk-throughs of your new space.
+This is a great way for us to show you exactly how your finished project will look _before_ we break ground.

+**Step 4: Hash Out the Final Design**
+After some back and forth, we'll make the necessary adjustments in order to arrive at our final design.
+It's not uncommon for elements from all multiple options to come together in the final version of your project.
+Once you feel comfortable with the final design, our team will move into the **build** phase of the design-build process.

+**Why Do We Have This Process?**
+The beauty of the architectural process as part of the larger design-build approach is that different design options and project scopes can be identified and vetted ahead of time.
+Adjustments in the design or scope can be made early on, which sets the stage for a successful relationship and happy homeowners.

+To learn more about the design-build process in general, and why you might choose this approach over a more traditional remodeling project delivery, check out our [visual guide to the design-build process](/infographic-visual-guide-to-the-design-build-process/).

+---

 ### [>> Recent Design-Build Blog Posts](/blog/categories/#design-build)